 What are Android App Links?

-They are HTTP URLs that allow Deep Link users directly to specific content inside installed apps.
-If the users' devices don't have the installed apps, they are redirected to the app owners' web sites.
+Android App Links are HTTP URLs that allow you to deep link users directly to specific activities inside installed apps.
+If the users' devices don't have the apps installed, they are redirected to the app owners' web sites.

 AppsFlyer fully supports Android App Links via OneLink.

 Android App Links are Google's answer to iOS Universal links, and similarly work only for advanced Android versions, Marshmallow (Android 6.0) and above.
 In Android, it means that only about half of the users can activate app links.
 All users, regardless of their Android version, can be deep linked using URI schemes.